kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     systemctl status kanidm_unixd

+You can check the privileged tasks daemon is running with

+    systemctl status kanidm_unixd_tasks

+> **NOTE** The `kanidm_unixd_tasks` daemon is not required for pam and nsswitch functionality.
+> If disabled, your system will function as usual.
+It is however recommended due to the features
+> it provides supporting kanidm's capabilities.

-This daemon uses connection configuration from /etc/kanidm/config.
+Both unixd daemons use the connection configuration from /etc/kanidm/config.
 This is the covered in client_tools.
-You can also configure some details of the unixd daemon in /etc/kanidm/unixd.
+You can also configure some details of the unixd daemons in /etc/kanidm/unixd.

     pam_allowed_login_groups = ["posix_group"]
     default_shell = "/bin/bash"
     home_prefix = "/home/"
     home_attr = "uuid"
+    home_alias = "spn"
     uid_attr_map = "spn"
     gid_attr_map = "spn"